NyteshadeXT/PF2e-Vault/8) Adventures/2d - The Hammer Falls (D179)/04) Sleed’s Sanctum.md

 **Sleed’s Desk:** This small wooden desk is covered with charred papers.

 > [!tip]+ Treasure
 > On Barulg is using a [[magma-hammer|Magma Hammer]].
 He also carries 9 gp.
-Found on and within Sleed's desk the players find another 20 gp, 36 sp and *Saboteur's Friend.*
+Found on and within Sleed's desk the players find another 20 gp, 36 sp, a *Poisonous Dagger* and *Tentacle Potion (Lesser).*